-Last Modified Date: 19 Jun 2014
+Last Modified Date: 24 Mar 2016

-For maps that require more detailed areas such as cities, zip codes, area codes, or custom areas, use the ArcGIS ShapeFiles to prepare and define a file that can be imported into Tableau Desktop as a polygon layer.
+For maps that require more detailed areas, such as cities, zip codes, area codes, or custom areas, use the ArcGIS ShapeFiles to prepare and define a file that can be imported into Tableau Desktop as a polygon layer.

-The method requires a licensed version of ArcGIS (ArcView, ArcEditor, or ArcInfo) and the ET GeoWizards tool for ArcGIS.
+Note: The ArcGIS method requires a licensed version of ArcGIS (ArcView, ArcEditor, or ArcInfo) and the ET GeoWizards tool for ArcGIS.
 The software installs as a toolbar in ArcMap and the functionality required for preparing the Shapefile is covered under their free features.

-Prepare the shapefile
+Step 1: Prepare the shapefile